nanoframework/nanoframework.github.io/articles/building/build-in-visual-studio.md

 The STM32 builds are most likely to require a shortened build path, so we can use  `"${env.nfRoot}Build/${name}"` in our `CMakeSettings.json` file STM769IDiscovery section.
 The build will then be done in `"B:\Build\STM769IDiscovery"`.

 ### Debugging
-Once the program has been build and loaded into flash, you can launch the debugger.
+Once the program has been built and loaded into flash, you can launch the debugger.
 You need to select the launch configuration from the dropdown, as shown:
 ![](VS2019Toolbars.png)
 >Note that the launch configuration, here  `ESP32 nanoCLR - Segger JLink`, may not show up for selection in the dropdown immediately, in some cases it takes some minutes to be available.
 We assume VS2019 is doing something in the background, if anyone knows the cause or a way to speed this up please let us know!